 No one intentionally becomes a drug addict or alcoholic, or being of sound mind and body, deliberately destroys their life and hurts their loved ones.
 The drug addiction cycle is easy to get caught up in and difficult to end.

 Addiction rehab treatment is a program or method that assists an addict in learning to deal with life without the aid of drugs or alcohol.
 An addict’s addiction treatments program can be the difference between living life drug free or the continuation of the drug addiction cycle.

 How to Start Recovery from Drug Addiction

-Drug Addiction recovery starts with the individual and the acknowledgment of a problem and need for recovery assistance.
+Drug addiction recovery starts with the individual and the acknowledgment of the problem and need for recovery assistance.
 The admission of a problem may be by self-identification, through friends and family, as a result of a job loss or other identifying event, or it could be through an intervention.

 Drug Addiction Signs

 When someone is suffering from drug addiction, they are going to hide the extent of the addictive behavior from everyone and anyone they can.
 They will hide it, steal for it, lie about it and deny addictive patterns and behaviors.
 They might not even admit a drug addiction problem to themselves.

 Painkillers are the most commonly abused prescription drugs.
 Many painkiller addictions begin with a legitimate need for pain medication and evolve into an addiction in which the user will do many out of character acts in order to keep a supply of painkillers.
 These actions include doctor shopping, prescription fraud, and faking or exaggerating symptoms and injuries.